StephanAkkerman/coin-classifier/README.md

 # Coin_Classifier
 This program can classify different images of euro coins.
 These can be any of the 1, 2, 5, 10, 20, 50 cent or 1/2 Euro coins.
-There are 4 different categories of coins, there are the `copper' coins (1, 2, and 5 cents), the `gold' coins (10, 20, and 50 cents), the 1 Euro coin, and the 2 Euro coin.
+There are 4 different categories of coins, there are the 'copper' coins (1, 2, and 5 cents), the 'gold' coins (10, 20, and 50 cents), the 1 Euro coin, and the 2 Euro coin.
 There is also a classification between the front and back of the coins.
 This means that thare are 8 different classes in total, 2 for each category.

 # Pre-processing